flashman71/music_collection/README.md

 <BR>
 Dependencies:<BR>

-    Oracle database (actually any database, but the current database services are setup for Oracle)<BR>
+    Oracle database (actually any database, but the current database services are setup for Oracle)

-    last.fm - Need an apikey to access web services<BR><BR>
+    last.fm - Need an apikey to access web services

 Local requirements:
     artists.txt - This is a list of bands/musicians that will be queried against the last.fm database